-Inventory is initially measured at cost which includes purchase costs, transfer costs and other costs incurred in bringing the inventory to its present location and condition.
+Inventory is initially measured at cost which includes acquisition costs, conversion costs and other costs incurred in bringing the inventory to its present location and condition.
 After initial recognition, inventory is measured at cost or net realizable value, whichever is lower.